hugorbarbosa/cpp-project-template/README.md

 ## Integration

-If the project is a library, this section can be included here to refer how the library can be integrated into the user project.
+If the project is a library, this section can be included here to explain how the library can be integrated into the user project.

-The content of this section that is available in this project is an example, which considers that the library is named as "my_library".
+The content of this section available in this project is just an example, and considers that the library is named as "my_library".

-This library creates a CMake target that can be linked in your project, and there are many ways to make this library available to be used in your project.
+This library creates a CMake target that can be linked in your project, and there are many ways to make this library available for that.

 ### Using CMake `FetchContent` module